ntmbayfield/g88-lecture-docs/JavaScript/EventLoop/EventLoop.md

 ---

 # Objectives
-- Describe how the Call Stack, Event Queue and Event Loop work together to execute code or delay code
+- Describe how the Call Stack, Event Queue and Event Loop work together to execute code or delay code execution
-- Describe the difference betweent "Synchronous" & "Asynchronous" code
+- Describe the difference between "Synchronous" & "Asynchronous" code
 - Use setTimeout to delay the excution of code

 ---